 Then, to get to our overnight lodge we head towards a range of hills interspaced by white cliffs of calcite, dark grey bauxite, light grey manganite and walls of rusted red iron oxide - the home of manganese, iron ore, and calcium mines, and cement factories and aluminium smelting facilities.

-Like iron ore, calcite, bauxite and manganite is mined in the Hotazel area.
+Iron ore, calcite, bauxite and manganite is mined in the Hotazel area.

 Once accross the hills we enter the Red Kalahari.
 A wide open savannah vista of big camelthorn trees, widely spaced low brush and grass meets the eye.
 It is the habitat where eland, kudu, giraffe, springbok, blue wildebeest, gemsbok, zebra, red hartebeest, steenbok, black-backed and side-striped jackal, bat-eared fox and spotted and brown hyena thrive.